stevebargelt/stevebargelt.com/content/post/2017-11-17-rpi-docker-build-status-radiator.md

 CMD ["python", "-u", "./jenkinslight.py"]
 ```

 I will note here that the -u un-buffers the Python output.
-For the longest time I thought there was a problem with Python writing to the stdout (via print, etc.) because I never saw anything in `docker logs jenkins-py` - I guess it was buffering.
+For the longest time I thought there was a problem with Python writing to the stdout (via print, etc.) because I never saw anything in `docker logs jenkins-py` - apparently it was buffering.

 If you are using a Raspberry Pi 2 or 3 then the above Dockerfile will work just fine.
-If you are using a Raspberry Pi 1 or Raspberry Pi Zero or Zero W then you will need to use `FROM resin/raspberry-pi-python:3.6` - See the following for more information: [Pi Zero and Pi 1 (ARM x)](https://hub.docker.com/r/resin/raspberry-pi-python/).
+If you are using a Raspberry Pi 1 or Raspberry Pi Zero or Zero W then you will need to use `FROM resin/raspberry-pi-python:3.6` - See the following for more information: [Pi Zero and Pi 1](https://hub.docker.com/r/resin/raspberry-pi-python/).

 Next up, build the Docker image: